DeepRegNet/DeepReg/docs/source/getting_started/install.rst

     pip install -e . # install the package

-The **root directory of DeepReg project** may differ due to different installation methods.
+The **root directory of DeepReg** may differ due to different installation methods.